-ive 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Research demonstrates excellent potential for original contribution to their discipline.
+6 - Mastering 5 - Eff fective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Research demonstrates excellent potential for original contribution to their discipline.
 Research is unique, well organized, complete, and statistically sound.
 Research demonstrates some potential for original contribution to their discipline.
 Research is unique but contains flaws in interpretation, organization, completeness and/or statistics.
 Research contains serious flaws that would make it unpublishable.
-Not unique.
-Unable to rate based on this work Research prepares student for further productive research beyond graduate school.
-Research prepares student for limited research beyond graduate school Limited or no potential for student to do further research in this area.
+Not unique. to rate based this work Research prepares student for fur productive research beyond graduchool.
+VII.
+0.41.E-210.V Research prepares st research beyond gra Limited or no potential for student to do further research in this area.
+Unable